 "We call for an immediate return to the ceasefire," Stoltenberg said in Brussels.
 "We call on Russia to use its considerable influence over the separatists to bring the violence to an end."

 Ukraine and NATO accuse Russia of providing troops and weapons to support separatist rebels in the country's east in a conflict that has killed 10,000 people since April 2014.
 Moscow denies that.

-Michael Bociurkiw, a spokesman for the European security body OSCE's mission to Ukraine, told Al Jazeera that the new US administration was not being clear about how it would deal with the rising tensions.
+Michael Bociurkiw, a former spokesman for the European security body OSCE's mission to Ukraine, told Al Jazeera that the new US administration was not being clear about how it would deal with the rising tensions.